cihlab/cihlab.github.io/cxchen.md

 * 2016 - 2018, Postdoc Research Associate, University of Washington, EE, [Silicon System Research Lab](http://labs.ece.uw.edu/ssrl/ssrl_website/Home.html)
 * 2019 - 2021,  Assistant Prof, Fudan University, FAET & FICS
 * 2022 - now, Associate Prof, Fudan University, [Frontier Institute of Chips and Systems (FICS)](http://fics.fudan.edu.cn)
-* 2023 - now, Director of Integrated Chips Innovation Center, State Key Laboratory of Integrated Chips and Systems
+* 2023 - now, Director of Chiplet Innovation Center, [State Key Laboratory of Integrated Chips and Systems](https://sklics.fudan.edu.cn/)

 ## Research Activity

-* I serve as a reviewer for JSSC, TCAS-1, TCAS-2, JETCAS, TVLSI and DAC.
+* I serve as a reviewer for JSSC, TCAS-1, TCAS-2, JETCAS, TVLSI and DAC, and rewarded as a Top Reviewer from IEEE SSCS in 2023.
 * I am a member of IEEE/CCF/CCAI.
 * I was a TPC member of A-SSCC 2023, APCCAS 2022, and a TPC-co-chair of ICAC 2023.